gchi66/pailin-abroad/frontend/DEPLOYMENT.md

 - **Development (Local)**: API calls default to `http://127.0.0.1:5000` when no environment variable is set
 - **Production (Vercel)**: API calls use the Fly.io backend URL set via `REACT_APP_API_BASE_URL`

-### Setting Up Production Environment Variable in Vercel
+### Setting Up Frontend Environment Variable in Vercel

 1. Go to your Vercel project dashboard
 2. Navigate to **Settings** → **Environment Variables**